PrestaShop/open-source/code-of-conduct/code-of-conduct-en.md

 - Flag it thanks to the “report content” button on the contributory sites;
 - Address it directly, and let the person know how this behaviour affects you or others;
-- If the situation is an online event, you may flag the content to the following address: [https://www.prestashop.com/en/abuse](https://www.prestashop.com/en/abus);
+- If the situation is an online event, you may flag the content to the following address: [https://www.prestashop.com/en/abuse](https://www.prestashop.com/en/abuse);
 - If the situation happens during a physical event, you may address it directly to a member of the organization or a security officer.

 Your report must include the following details:

-- Your contact information, so that we can reach you.
+- Your contact information, so that we can reach out to you.
 Anonymous report cannot be treated;
 - Your name and the name of the person or the people involved;
 - A description of what occurred, and if you believe the situation is ongoing; don’t forget to provide the link of the webpage or the discussion;
 - Any additional information that may be helpful.

-After filing a report, the most adapted person will handle the situation in order to check it.
-This person may ask you additional questions and will determine, with you, how to respond and handle the situation.
+Once the report filled, it will be assigned to the most competent person.
+This person may ask you additional questions and will determine, with you, how to respond.

 If the person harassing you is a moderator, they will be asked to recuse themselves.
 If the report is filed by a moderator, another moderator will handle the situation.